All Episodes

 Well, it is every time these ugly stories come up.

-Bowling alley, you name it, mall shopping.
+Bowling alley, you name it, mall, shopping.

-So every time you bring this up, invariably, and I know it'll happen in the email.
+So every time you bring this up, invariably, and I know it'll happen in the email, okay, well, who says who's ugly?

-Because the ugly know who they are, that's the point of the story.
+Because the ugly know who they are.

-But maybe, I'll tell you what, with all this news coming out about the ugly, Snerdley thinks it's time for warning labels on the ugly.
+But maybe, I'll tell you what, with all this news coming out about the ugly, Snerdley thinks it's time for warning labels on the ugly so that there can be no doubt.

-The problem is somebody's got to sit there and be the judge of who's ugly and who isn't.
+The problem is, somebody's got to sit there and be the judge of who's ugly and who isn't.

-You're gonna need an ugly commission.
+You're going to need an ugly commission.

 When it's all about the children, folks, it changes the dynamic of any story out there.

-It won't be long before the feminists get involved, and if anybody knows ugly, it's the feminists, in determining who else is ugly.
+And if anybody knows ugly, it's the feminists, in determining who else is ugly.

-So keep a sharp eye on this.
+So, keep a sharp eye on this.

-You hear this, you can't, but there's actual scientific university research being done on this, and now it is uh it is beginning to affect the kids.
+You hear this, you can't, but there's actual scientific university research being done on this.

 Let's go to the one more immigration story for my stack here before we get to Bush nuking Iran.

-Bush wants to nuke Iran, according to this lunatic Cy Hirsch.
+Here's what's coming about: Bush wants to nuke Iran, according to this lunatic Cy Hirsch.

 And Bush was asked about it today at Johns Hopkins when he went out there to make a speech.